 Program Overview

-As part of the Indigenous Sport, Physical Activity and Recreation Council’s (I·SPARC) Healthy Living programming, the Food Systems Program (FSP) supports Indigenous communities in reaching their food security and food sovereignty goals.
-The FSP distributes grant opportunities and provides support with capacity building, technical training, networking, and cultural sharing through in-person gatherings, online education/events, and resource sharing.
+As part of the Indigenous Sport, Physical Activity and Recreation Council’s (I·SPARC) Healthy Living programming, the Food Systems Program (FSP) supports Indigenous communities in reaching their food sovereignty and food security goals.
+The Food Systems Program distributes grant opportunities and provides support with capacity building, technical training, networking, and cultural sharing through in-person gatherings, online education/events, and resource sharing.
 I·SPARC is committed to being inclusive of all aspects of food relations while offering a low-barrier strengths-based approach.
-Building on over ten years of prior momentum, I·SPARC is now in the third year of delivering the FSP in 2024-25, funded in partnership with the First Nations Health Authority.
+Building on over ten years of prior momentum, I·SPARC is now in the fourth year of delivering the Food Systems Program in 2025-26, funded in partnership with the First Nations Health Authority and Ministry of Agriculture.

 Program History

 On April 1, 2022, I·SPARC began delivering the FNFS under a modified name, ‘Food Systems Program’ (FSP).
-FSP’s community-driven projects have grown to include gardening and Indigenous food-related initiatives such as ceremony, harvesting, fish & game hunting, medicinal gardens & food forests, and revitalization of historical infrastructure (e.g. clam gardens and harvesting areas), preserving techniques and food skills, as well as climate change mitigation strategies—all factored into overall health and wellbeing on a community’s pathway toward food sovereignty and food security.
+The Food Systems Program’s community-driven projects have grown to include gardening and Indigenous food-related initiatives such as ceremony, foraging, fishing, hunting, medicinal gardens, food forests & forest gardens, revitalization of historical infrastructure (e.g. clam gardens and harvesting areas), food preservation, food skills, and climate change mitigation strategies—all factored into overall health and wellbeing on a community’s pathway toward food sovereignty and food security.

 What We Do

-We are working to develop the program “in a good way”, with community, to address the unique needs of First Nations communities and Indigenous populations across the province.
-The program follows a community-driven approach and focuses on knowledge sharing and capacity building centered around food relations.
-A longer-term goal of the FSP is to offer tiered grant amounts to better serve the unique needs of communities with getting started, scaling up, or sustaining their food-related projects.
+The I·SPARC Food Systems Program aims to deliver programming in a good way, with community, to address the distinct needs of First Nations communities and Indigenous populations across the province in relation to food sovereignty and food security through the delivery of grants, capacity building support and knowledge sharing events that contribute to improved health outcomes for Indigenous peoples across the province.
+The program follows a community-driven approach and focuses on knowledge sharing and capacity building in relation to food.
+Grants provided through the Food Systems Program support the unique needs of communities with getting started, scaling up, or sustaining their food-related projects.

 Opportunities